nizamiza/noc-pb-deno-fresh-workshop/WALKTHROUGH.md

 }
 ```

-- The `State` type will be used to type our context state in handlers and page data props.
+> - The `State` type is used to type the app context state in route handlers and page data props.
-- `User` and `Note` types will be used to type the data we receive from the PocketBase API.
+> - `User` and `Note` types are used to type the data received from the PocketBase API.
-- `AuthCookie` enum will be used to set the name and options for the auth cookie.
+> - `AuthCookie` enum is used to set the name and options for the auth cookie.

 ## 10. Create `helpers.ts` file

+1. Create a `helpers.ts` file in the `shared` folder.

 ```ts
 // shared/helpers.ts